 If you believe that your employer is paying you below the state’s minimum required income in California, don’t hesitate to seek the legal advice of a Los Angeles employment attorney at the Kaufman Law Firm.

-Consult our skilled employment attorney by calling our offices at 310-981-3404 today to get a free initial consultation.
+Consult our skilled employment attorney by calling our offices at 310-981-3404 today to get an initial consultation.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.